abhisheksurpur2/flygoldfinchtask/README.md

 # flygoldfinchtask

-Run the app.js file & localhost:3000 in the browser
+Run the app.js file by command "node app.js" in root of the project & open localhost:3000 in the browser